dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 _gl.ActiveTexture(TextureUnit.Texture0);
 _gl.BindTexture(TextureTarget.Texture2D, _texture);
 ```
-<?# info "A texture unit is a space in memory that refers to our texture object.
-Instead bind the texture object to the sampler, we bind the texture unit!" /?>
+<?# info "Texture units are locations in the OpenGL state where textures can be bound.
+Instead of textures being specified directly to shader samplers,
+textures are bound to a texture unit, and the texture unit is then specified to the shader sampler." /?>

 After that, we need to load the image.
 You can do it with the following line:
 ```c#